typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `number`

-Set the minimum value the property can have.
+Sets the minimum value the number property can have.

 Example: